IBM/kubernetes-driver/docs/user-guide/ready-checks.md

 Now, on a Create transition for this Resource, the driver will deploy the objects and then execute the `check-ready-on-create.py` script to inspect the objects.

-# Writing a ready check script
+# Writing a Ready Check Script

 Ready check scripts are written in Python syntax but it's worth noting that you will not have the full power of the language at your disposal.
 For example, you won't be able to import modules and perform API calls out to external systems.